mazdeh/backbone/README.md

+For a better layout, head over to the presentation page: http://mazdeh.github.io/backbone/ The example project is in the `index.html`.
+Download the file and open it in your browser to see the final project.

 # An Introduction to Backbone.js

-For a better layout, head over to the presentation page: http://mazdeh.github.io/backbone/

 Rich client-side web applications struggle to keep data in sync between the HTML UI, Javascript logic, and server-side database.